MBM Glossaries: Conflict Resolution Skills Definition

 In a book by Tim Flanagan and Craig Runde in 2007, they created the Dynamic Conflict Model that breaks down conflict into two categories: effective and cognitive conflict.

-An individual’s ability to understand his or her emotions logically as well as those around him/her, enabling a constructive reaction that can improve the situation or prevent escalation of a conflict.
+An individual’s ability to understand his or her emotions logically as well as those around him or her.
+Consequently, this enables a constructive reaction that can improve the situation or prevent escalation of a conflict.

 This pull style uses the change of environment to encourage participants to also change their perspective and become more open to suggestion.
-This can work in conjunction with other influencing styles.
+Of course, this can work in conjunction with other influencing styles.

 A conflict resolution style that bargains with individuals or parties to comply.
-This can be in the form of incentives, promotion, or other favours.
+In particular, this can be in the form of incentives, promotion, or other favours.

 A push style where threats and punishments are used when a goal is not achieved.